 1. Preheat your oven to 350°F.

-2. Make the filling: In a large bowl, whisk together the brown sugar and melted butter.
-Add the maple syrup, cornmeal, salt, and vanilla.
-Add the eggs and yolk and whisk again until very well combined or emulsified — this is important: several commenters have had issues with the mixture separating in the oven.
-Finally, add the cream and whisk one last time until emulsified.
+2. Make the filling: In a large bowl, whisk together the maple syrup and melted butter.
+Add the cornmeal, brown sugar, and salt.
+In a separate medium bowl, whisk together the eggs, egg yolk, heavy cream, and vanilla until smooth.
+Whisk the egg-cream mixture into the maple syrup mixture and whisk again until very well combined or emulsified — this is important: several commenters have had issues with the mixture separating in the oven.

 3. Place the pie plate on a parchment-lined baking sheet.
 Pour the filling into the pie shell.